alien0x/ctf-writeups/WiCSME2021 CTF.md

 ## 3- INCEPTION(easy)
 ![Screenshot at 2021-11-26 10-04-55](https://user-images.githubusercontent.com/52857059/143547836-fcee23ee-9792-461d-90ca-799a392a5460.png)

-After downloading the files' challenge locally ,I noticed The application use template Engine .
+After downloading the files' challenge locally ,I noticed The application use template Engine .<br />
 I used template injection in python because the application was made with flask.

 ![Screenshot at 2021-11-26 10-07-03](https://user-images.githubusercontent.com/52857059/143549346-bbbcb5dd-9b70-4215-9bec-90de69252b20.png)